seddonnguyen/minesweeper-spring/README.md

 This project is licensed under the MIT License, making it free to use and modify.
 See the [LICENSE](https://github.com/seddonnguyen/minesweeper-spring/blob/main/LICENSE) file for details.

 ## Contact
-Your engagement is important to us.
-Feel free to contact me with any questions or feedback by opening an issue on the repository.
+Your engagement is important to me.
+Please feel free to reach out with any questions or feedback by opening an issue on the repository.
 Your input is highly valued.

 Enjoy playing Minesweeper and happy coding!